/ 13 min read

 Business valuation can feel like a black box.
 So what can you do to get your business’ valuation without having to add even more accounting to your growing list of tasks?

-For starters, qualified Shopify merchants can receive a free business valuation in 24 hours by going through OpenStore's pricing model, which is then verified by expert analysts.
+For starters, qualified Shopify merchants can receive a free business valuation in 1 day using OpenStore's pricing model.

 “Unlike traditional valuation models, OpenStore's offer engine doesn't rely on historical multiples of profit or revenue.
 Instead, we derive a price from a forward looking view into the performance of a store.”